These straightforward calculations are intended to answer the simple question:

 Importantly in addition these cost analyses do not account for:

-- the inevitable environmental damage and wildlife destruction caused by Weather Dependent Renewables
+- the inevitable environmental damage and wildlife destruction resulting from Weather Dependent Renewables

 - the “Carbon footprint” of Weather Dependent Renewable technologies: they may never save as much CO2 during their service life as they are likely to require for their materials sourcing, manufacture, installation, maintenance and eventual demolition.
 When viewed in the round, all these installation activities are entirely dependent on the use of substantial amounts of fossil fuels both as feedstocks for materials and as fuels.